dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     "
     .. _hl7PSUMWL:

-    :ref:`HL7 Procedure Status Update MWL <hl7PSUMWL>`",boolean,"Specifies if the Status of MWL Items in the DB is updated to COMPLETED for a received study after the configured HL7 Procedure Status Update Delay, or to COMPLETED or DISCONTINUED for received MPPS after configured HL7 Procedure Status Update Timeout.
-Implicitly set to true, if notification of HL7 receivers is configured.
+    :ref:`HL7 Procedure Status Update MWL <hl7PSUMWL>`",boolean,"Specifies if the Status of MWL Items in the DB is updated to COMPLETED for a received study after the configured HL7 Procedure Status Update Delay.
+Implicitly set to true, if notification to HL7 receivers is configured, triggered by received studies associated with MWL.
 Overwrites value specified on Device level.

     (hl7PSUMWL)"
     "